NBC's Peacock streaming service: Everything to know

 Peacock is Comcast's and NBC's entry in the so-called streaming wars, a seven-month window when media giants and tech titans are releasing a raft of new services to take on Netflix.
 The battles will not only determine who shapes the future of television as streaming becomes the norm, they'll also influence how many services you'll have to pay for to watch your favorite shows.

-In the case of companies like NBC, it means even traditional TV networks and cable companies like Comcast are placing bets they can't turn the tide of cordcutting.
+In the case of companies like NBC, it means that even traditional TV networks and cable companies like Comcast are betting they can't turn the tide of cord cutting.

 So is Peacock worth paying for?
 All the details on Peacock are below, but basically: If Netflix has spoiled you and you just can't handle ads, you may find yourself considering yet another subscription.